UNDP-Data/geohub/documentation/docs/visualization/histograms.md

+---
+title: How to work with Histograms?
+---

 # How to work with Histograms?

 GeoHub offers the user to display their data set’s statistical information using a histogram which enables the user to determine skewness and kurtosis of the data set.